radi0sus/ciflordg-web/README.md

 - CShM calculations are available for coordination numbers 2–6.
 - Geometry-parameter results are not currently included in CSV export.
 - ORTEP plotting depends on CIF geometry bonds and available ADP data.
+- ORTEP hydrogen-bond annotations only consider currently visible atoms and are not a packing-network search.
-- ORTEP plots are exported or copied separately as SVG or PNG and are not part of the generated text/RTF/Markdown/CSV report exports.
+- ORTEP plots can be included as inline SVG in the preview and standalone HTML export, but are not embedded in RTF/Markdown/plain-text/CSV exports.
 - ORTEP PNG clipboard copy depends on browser support and security context.
 - Manual Disorder Helper edits are not written back to CIF files.
 - No CIF editing or rewriting is provided.